yahyatouil-dev/bc-hero-info/README.md

 1. Open the panel.
 The left side shows a **drop zone**.
 2. **Drag and drop** a `.json` file onto the drop zone, or click **Browse** to select one.
 OData responses (`{ "value": [...] }`) and plain JSON arrays or objects are all supported.
-3. BC HERO analyses the JSON and lists all detected **fields** in the left panel, showing each field's inferred AL type and a sample value from the data.
+3. AL HERO analyses the JSON and lists all detected **fields** in the left panel, showing each field's inferred AL type and a sample value from the data.
 4. Use the checkboxes to **select or deselect** individual fields.
 Use **All** / **None** buttons to toggle everything at once.
 5. Choose an **object type** from the tabs along the top: **Table**, **Page List**, **Page Card**, or **XMLport**.
 6. Fill in the **configuration panel** (object number, name, source table, etc.) for the chosen type.